Blazemeter/helm-crane/README.md

     readOnly: true
 ```

-*This uses the same environment variables as CA_Bundle configration, therefore, either one can be used per deployment*
+*This uses the same environment variables as CA_Bundle configuration, therefore, either one can be used per deployment*

 #### [4.6] Adding gridProxy configuration